Master Gardeners: What's trending for 2023

 Debra, in our group, doesn’t see anything new trending on her property with water-wise gardening.
 She knows lawns are water hogs and has none at her home.
 Instead, she has used native and drought-resistant plants and has created a garden of beauty.

-She also qualifies for one of the new trends we are reading, planting for wildlife and pollinators.
+She also qualifies for one of the new trends we are reading about: planting for wildlife and pollinators.
 She has chosen plants wisely so that they feed birds and provide cover for them as well, and her shrubs invite in bees and butterflies.

-We like this trend that is predicted because we recognize the value of bringing insects in, bees and butterflies, as well as others that help pollinate our food crops.
+We like this predicted trend because we recognize the value of bringing insects in, bees and butterflies, as well as others that help pollinate our food crops.

 We hope you love this trend as well and think about how you can bring more birds and bees into your landscape.
 As you plan, remember to include plants from low-growing perennials and annuals to shrubs and trees with some height.
 Some articles refer to this as “rewilding.”

-Another article predicts that this will be the beginning of the end of what we know of as our lawns.
-Many of our members already re-wilded in their gardens and have downsized their lawns.
+Another article predicts this will be the beginning of the end of what we know of as our lawns.
+Many of our members already rewilded in their gardens and have downsized their lawns.

 There are many articles about colors trending for 2023 gardens.
 One says use the sunset as a guide so your garden and its surroundings include oranges, yellows and reds.
 Another predicts the new color will be terra cotta.